prosvita/QIRIMTATARTILI/text/inşalar_cıyıntığı/__eyiqomşucılıq/inşalar_cıyıntığı__eyiqomşucılıq.en.md

 Once in one the of week-ends Evelin invited me to visit her family and I met her relatives: father, mother, little brother, grandfather and grandmother.
 We were sitting at a beautiful table, drinking tea with pie and treating ourselves to fruit.

-I knew from Evelin’s grandfather and grandmother that they had come to our Kerch from the far Middle Asia.
+I knew from Evelin’s grandfather and grandmother ,I found out where they came from.
+They had come to our Kerch from the far Middle Asia.
 But many years ago, when Evelin and her little brother were not yet born, they lived here, in Crimea, for many-many years.

-But on June 22, 1941 the Great Patriotic war began.
-On May 20, 1944 the Tatar population of Crimea was subjected to deportation, it meant the expulsion from its native land.
+But on June 22, 1941 the Great Patriotic war began,on May 18, 1944 the Tatar population of Crimea was subjected to deportation, it meant the expulsion from its native land.

 A lot of destroyed deserted villages and farms disappeared from the map of our peninsular.